sdat2/seager19/docs/index.rst

 Welcome to the seager19 documentation!

-This project reassembles a parsimonious coupled model of the equatorial Pacific, from `Seager et al. 2019 (S19)`_, that was created to explain the bias in the trend in NINO3.4 temperature in  CMIP5 models.
+This project reassembles a parsimonious coupled model of the equatorial Pacific, from `Seager et al. 2019 (S19)`_, which they created to explain the bias in the trend in NINO3.4 temperature in CMIP5 models.
-When forced with ECMWF reanalysis fields, it can reproduce the trend observed in ECMWF/ORAS4 reanalysis product that was forced with the same fields.
-It shows that the CMIP5 bias in the trend in NINO3.4 from 1958-2017 could be due to a product of the CMIP5 bias in relative humidity and sea surface winds, which is shown through exchanging ECMWF mean fields for CMIP5 multimodel mean fields.
+When forced with ECMWF reanalysis fields, it can reproduce the trend observed in ECMWF/ORAS4 that was forced with the same fields.
+It shows that the CMIP5 bias in the trend in NINO3.4 from 1958-2017 could be due to a product of the CMIP5 bias in relative humidity and sea surface winds.
+This is shown through exchanging ECMWF mean fields for CMIP5 multimodel mean fields.
-The replacements of mean relative humidity, mean wind speed, and both together, lead to increases in the NINO3.4 trend of 0.31±0.03 K, 0.054±0.005 K, and 0.47±0.04 K respectively when tested with a range of plausible inputs.
+The replacements of mean relative humidity, mean wind speed, and both together, lead to increases in the NINO3.4 trend of 0.31±0.03 K, 0.054±0.005 K, and 0.47±0.04 K, respectively.
+The error bars are from tests with a range of plausible inputs.
 This is congruent with the observed difference of 0.478 K between the ECMWF/ORAS4 reanalysis product and the CMIP5 multimodel mean.
 I investigate how reliable the results from this model might be by varying the free parameters and find that, as far as tested, the model is not overly sensitive to subjective inputs.

-It is therefore plausible that the observed bias in the increase in sea surface temperature in the nino3.4 region is caused by excess humidity, and insufficient tropical windspeeds in the mean state.
-The mechanism by which this appears to be produced through more humidity and less wind reducing the sensitivity of the latent heat flux to increased temperature.
-Therefore, the bias from the mean state of the surface atmosphere makes the central and east equatorial Pacific seem to be easier to warm than it is in reality.
+It is therefore plausible that the observed bias in the increase in sea surface temperature in the nino3.4 region is caused by excess humidity, and insufficient tropical windspeeds in the mean climatological state.
+This appears to be largely produced through more humidity and less wind reducing the sensitivity of the surface latent heat flux to increased temperature.
+Therefore, the relative humidity and windspeed bias from the mean state of the surface atmosphere makes the central and east equatorial Pacific seem to be easier to warm than it is.

-This model does not explain why these biases occure in the first place;
+This model does not explain why these surface atmosphere biases occur in the first place.
-for that we would need to consider the much more complicated processes that are important in the tropical atmosphere, that are broadly connected to the "Double ITCZ Cold tongue bias" that has been seen in each subsequent generation of complicated climate models.
+For that, we would need to consider the much more complicated processes that are important in the tropical atmosphere, that are connected to the "Double ITCZ Cold Tongue Bias" which has been observed in each subsequent generation of complicated climate models.
+The model explains that a bias in the mean state of CMIP5/6 propagates into a bias in the sensitivity of CMIP5/6 to forcing, not why this bias in the mean state exists.

-The effect of this bias would likely to be to introduce a nonstationary bias into all the different hazards where their is a teleconnnection to the El Nino Southern Oscillation.
-For example, there are more tropical cyclones that form in the North Atlantic when there is a La Nina event, due to reduced shear (e.g. `Camargo, Emanuel and Sobel 2007 (C7)`_).
-Therefore, this bias in would lead to an underprediction in the apparent risk from tropical cylones for the North American East coast in the future.
+The nino3.4 trend bias would probably introduce a nonstationary bias in the various hazards in CMIP5/6 that have a teleconnection to El Nino Southern Oscillation.
+For example, more tropical cyclones form in the North Atlantic when there is La Nina, due to reduced shear (e.g. `Camargo, Emanuel and Sobel 2007`_).
+Therefore, the nino3.4 trend bias would lead to an underprediction in the apparent risk from tropical cyclones for the North American East coast in the future projections from CMIP5/6.

 .. figure:: images/mech_arrow.png
   :width: 500